danielsogl/awesome-cordova-plugins/README.md

 # Ionic Native

-Ionic Native is a curated set of wrappers for Cordova plugins that make adding any native functionality you need to your [Ionic 2](http://ionicframework.com/) mobile app easy.
+Ionic Native is a curated set of wrappers for Cordova plugins that make adding any native functionality you need to your [Ionic](http://ionicframework.com/) mobile app easy.

 Ionic Native wraps plugin callbacks in a Promise or Observable, providing a common interface for all plugins and making it easy to use plugins with Angular change detection.